misonoworks/misonoworks-render-assets/README.md

 # Misonoworks Render Assets
-This is a repository of all MisonoWorks keyboard cases (and some extras!)
+This is a repository of all MisonoWorks keyboard cases for rendering purposes.
+For production files for cases, please refer to the main repository of the board you are interested in.
-Files will be available in .fbx, .step, and (if applicable) .dxf

-# Layouts for keyset renderers
+Be sure to check the readme of the board you intend to render for basic information.
 ## Karina
 ![karinalayout](https://i.imgur.com/xILbUh0.png)